Dominican Republic Road Trip - Exploring the Island in 2-Weeks

 El Valle, Samana

 Today, you can relax and have an entire beach day or book an adventure excursion.
 You can go zip lining in the jungle, visit a refreshing waterfall, or take a boat to a remote island.
 Playa El Ermitaño, another favorite beach of mine, is only a 20- minute boat ride from El Valle Beach.
-You can hire a local guide directly from your hotel.
+You can hire a local guide directly from your hotel to visit this hidden gem.

 Day 8- Whale Watching in Samana Bay | El Valle to Las Galeras in Samana